niclaszll/spotify-listening-party/README.md

 ## Interface description

 The communication with the backend is done via WebSockets.
-A message has the following structure, where `msg` contains the content of the request.
+A message has the following structure, where `msg` contains the payload of the request.
+Detailed descriptions of the types can be found at `frontend/src/util/types`.

 ```
 {